-In response, many business schools have subscribed to the PRME seeing it as a platform to raise the profile of sustainability in business and management schools and 'to ensure they provide future leaders with the skills needed to balance economic and sustainability, while drawing attention to SDG agenda and aligning academic institutions with the work of the UN Global Compact (UNPRME, nd).
+In response, many business schools have subscribed to the PRME seeing it as a platform to raise the profile of sustainability in business and management schools and to ensure they provide future leaders with the skills needed to balance economy and sustainability while drawing attention to SDG agenda and aligning academic institutions with the work of the UN Global Compact (UN Principles for Responsible Management Education (PRME), n.d.).
 The signatories take it upon themselves to incorporate into their academic activities, curricula, and organisational practices the values of global social responsibility.